 The legal team at travel guide publisher Lonely Planet provides an excellent case study for how standup and other agile practices work outside of software.
 Prior to its agile transformation, the team was regularly working past midnight due to shifting priorities and drop-in demands from across the organization.
 Adding daily standups to their calendar allowed them to better manage changing requirements and realistically assess what could be accomplished that week.
 It helped them set clearer expectations with their stakeholders and illuminate the obstacles that were preventing them from working faster.
 The team credits stand-ups and other agile practices for its transformation from the most over-worked to the leanest entity at Lonely Planet.

 Our team at CrossLead began running daily stand-ups with a California-based hardware manufacturer.
-Though leadership initially resisted adding another meeting to the schedules of their already-busy staff, a strategic offsite highlighted major differences in the priorities of the engineering and product management divisions, whose responsibilities were highly intertwined.
+Though leadership initially resisted adding another meeting to the schedules of their already busy staff, a strategic offsite highlighted major differences in the priorities of the engineering and product management divisions, whose responsibilities were highly intertwined.
+These teams shared a common goal of on-time delivery of a hardware product, yet they had conflicting strategies for achieving it.
 The company attributed missed deadlines and customer attrition to a lack of collaboration between these teams.

 The friction between engineering and product management was nothing new; the engineers focused on innovating new products and experimentation, while product management worried about business case for each change and how customers would react.
 Introducing cross-functional daily stand-ups integrated these teams so they could communicate their changing priorities and understand the consequences of shifting their timelines.
 The result was increased coordination between the business units, and speedier delivery to customers.
 Additionally, the daily meeting created personal relationships between individuals who had previously seen each other as roadblocks.
 They shared more information proactively, rather than reactively as they had in the past.